Classification complexity of chaotic systems: Introduction

+Let us note that [A] answers one half of a question by Matthew Foreman \cite[Open problem 15]{ForemanDynamical}), whereas [C] yields Corollary \ref{allcompacta} which answers a question of Longyun Ding posed during the Nankai Logic seminar.
+Since the result [B] does not give a concrete complexity level, it would be nice to know the answer to the following question.

+\begin{question} What is the exact complexity of the conjugacy relation of chaotic systems on the interval, resp. on the circle? \end{question}

+This question could be possibly answered by one of the complexity levels mentioned in Theorem [B] or some natural equivalence relations in between them, e.g. the countable power of the Vitali relation, the universal Borel relation with countable classes, or its countable power (see \cite[p.
+351]{Gao}).
+But there are also others.

-Minimal homeomorphisms of compact metric spaces form an important topic in topological dynamics for a long time.
-Recently, they become of great interest from the perspective of invariant descriptive set theory \cite{Gao}.
-Kaya proved that the equality of countable sets $=^+$ is Borel reducible to the conjugacy of minimal Cantor space homeomorphisms \cite{Kaya}.
-In a recent paper, Li and Peng proved that conjugacy equivalence relation of minimal homeomorphisms (on compact metric spaces) can not be classified by countable structures \cite{LiPeng}, i.e. it is not Borel reducible to $E_{S_\infty}$, which is the universal orbit relation induced by an action of the group $S_\infty$.
-A group of authors announced that conjugacy relation of Cantor minimal systems is not Borel \cite{Kwietniak}.
-All of these are only partial results which tend to find the exact complexity of conjugacy of minimal homeomorphisms either on the Cantor space or on all compact metrizable spaces.
-By a conjecture of Sabok, the relation of cojugacy of minimal homeomorphisms is Borel bireducible with the universal orbit equivalence relation $E_{G_\infty}$ \cite{LiPeng}.
+Let us now switch to minimal systems.
+Recently, Kaya proved that the equality of countable sets $=^+$ relation is Borel reducible to the conjugacy of minimal Cantor systems \cite{Kaya}.
+In a fresh paper \cite{LiPeng}, Li and Peng proved that the conjugacy equivalence relation of minimal systems (on compact metric spaces) cannot be classified by countable structures, i.e. it is not Borel reducible to $E_{S_\infty}$, which is the universal orbit relation induced by an action of the group $S_\infty$.
+A group of authors announced that the conjugacy relation of Cantor minimal systems is not Borel \cite{Kwietniak}.
+All of these are only partial results that tend to find the exact complexity of conjugacy of minimal homeomorphisms (either on the Cantor space or on all compact metrizable spaces).
+However, the exact classification complexity of minimal systems on compact metric spaces as well as on the Cantor set is still unknown.